LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-09-rustlings-traits.md

 Traits are similar to a feature often called interfaces in other languages, although with some differences.
 {:.note}

-`trait` is one of the most important Rust feature that you must be familiar with.
-There are so many `trait` that Rust provides.
+`trait` is one of the most important Rust features that you must be familiar with.
+There is so many `trait` that Rust provides.
 Such as [`Clone`], [`Copy`], [`Debug`], [`Default`], [`Deref`], [`From`], [`Ord`] etc.

-Sometimes you can use [Derive macros] macro, or sometimes you have to implement trait by yourself.
+Sometimes you can use [Derive macros] macro, or sometimes you have to implement the trait by yourself.
 Unfortunately, rustling only focuses on the basic usage of the trait rather than introducing Rust providing traits.
-So if you want to know more about common traits, I suggest you to read [blog article].
+So if you want to know more about common traits, I suggest you read [blog article].

 You may find [solution code for the topic from my repo].